Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 • soups with strong broth;

-• astringent fruits: pear, quince, and also grapes, which leads to fermentation.
+• astringent fruits: pear, quince, as well as grapes, which lead to fermentation.

 • alcohol, coffee, strong tea.

-Spicy seasonings and dishes, smoked meats, marinades, salty, canned food, sauces in the form of mayonnaise are also prohibited.
+Spicy seasonings and dishes, smoked meats, marinades, salty foods, canned foods, and sauces in the form of mayonnaise are also prohibited.

-How and how to treat hemorrhoids that developed after childbirth should be determined by the doctor, self-medication is unacceptable and can aggravate the situation.
-For each stage of the disease, a combination of drugs is selected.
-It is also necessary to determine how severe the complications are and whether there is a need for an operation.
+How and with what to treat hemorrhoids that develop after childbirth must be determined by the doctor; self-medication is unacceptable and can aggravate the situation.
+For each stage of the disease, a different combination of drugs is selected.
+It is also necessary to determine how severe the complications are and whether surgery is necessary.

-For safety reasons for the child, the treatment of hemorrhoids in a nursing mother is carried out with local preparations.
-To do this, use candles, cream.
-Suppositories have different effects depending on the composition, therefore, the purposes of their use and the situations in which they are shown also differ.
+For safety reasons for the child, treatment of hemorrhoids in a nursing mother is carried out with local medications.
+To do this, use candles and cream.
+Suppositories have different effects depending on their composition, so the purposes for their use and the situations in which they are indicated differ.

-What kind of candles are better to use?
+What candles are best to use?
 It is necessary to focus on the composition and symptoms.
 The main drugs that are allowed for use during lactation are the following.

 Relief

-It contains shark biscuit oil.
-It is able to heal wounds, correct immunity, relieve inflammation and stop bleeding.
-Relief-Advance is also produced, which will help both to anesthetize hemorrhoids and to carry out treatment.
+It contains shark liver oil.
+It can heal wounds, correct immunity, relieve inflammation and stop bleeding.
+The drug Relief-Advance is also produced, which will help both relieve pain from hemorrhoids and carry out treatment.

-Candles Relief can be used for external and internal hemorrhoids, the appearance of rectal fissures and anal itching.
-But with thromboembolic disease and individual hypersensitivity, it is better not to use them.
-Suppositories are introduced into the rectum in the morning and evening after hygiene procedures.
-If during the day there was a bowel movement, then you need to apply the candles again.
-In total, up to 4 times a day is allowed.
+Relief suppositories can be used for external and internal hemorrhoids, rectal fissures and anal itching.
+But in case of thromboembolic disease and individual hypersensitivity, it is better not to use them.
+Suppositories are inserted into the rectum in the morning and evening after hygiene procedures.
+If there was a bowel movement during the day, then you need to reapply the suppositories.
+In total, up to 4 times a day are allowed.

-In addition to candles, an ointment with the same name is used.
+In addition to suppositories, an ointment with the same name is used.
 Its principle of action is the same as that of Relief suppositories.
-The ointment is applied first to the applicator, and then gently rub the anal area.
+The ointment is first applied to the applicator, and then gently rubbed into the anal area.

 Glycerin suppositories

-Used by both pregnant and lactating mothers.
+Used by both pregnant and nursing mothers.
 They have long shown their safety.
-Glycerin in the composition of suppositories has an antibacterial effect.
+Glycerin in suppositories has an antibacterial effect.
 It may have a slight antiseptic effect and prevent infection.
-Candles based on it can eliminate constipation, as well as soften and moisturize the mucous membrane of the rectum, relieve irritation.
-But with acute inflammation, as well as the development of bleeding, they cannot be used.
+Suppositories based on it can eliminate constipation, as well as soften and moisturize the rectal mucosa and relieve irritation.
+But in case of acute inflammation, as well as the development of bleeding, they cannot be used.

 Natalsid

-These are candles with anesthetic properties.
+These are suppositories with anesthetic properties.
 If hemorrhoids hurt, you need to choose suppositories with analgesic properties.
 Natalsid acts only locally, therefore it is not contraindicated during pregnancy and after childbirth during lactation.
-It can be used for anal fissures, chronic hemorrhoids, which is accompanied by bleeding.
-The suppository is inserted into the anus daily after a bowel movement.
+It can be used for anal fissures, chronic hemorrhoids, which are accompanied by bleeding.
+The suppository is inserted into the anus daily after bowel movement.
 It is optimal to do this 2 times a day.
-Treatment can last 7-14 days.
+Treatment may last 7-14 days.

 Nigepan

-Candles that are used for thrombosis of external or internal nodes.
-The drug contains heparin, which is necessary for the treatment of thrombophlebitis.
-Thanks to benzocaine, there is a pronounced analgesic effect.
-Candles also reduce the severity of inflammation.
+Suppositories that are used for thrombosis of external or internal nodes.
+The medicine contains heparin, which is necessary for the treatment of thrombophlebitis.
+Benzocaine has a pronounced analgesic effect.
+Also, suppositories reduce the severity of inflammation.
 The indication for the use of Nigepan is thrombosis of external or internal nodes.
-It is necessary to use the remedy only after emptying the intestines.
+The product should be used only after bowel movements.

 Hepatrombin

-Combined preparation, which is available in the form of suppositories or ointments.
-It consists of three active ingredients: heparin, prednisone and lauromacrogol, which provides a complex effect and helps to remove the symptoms of hemorrhoids.
+A combined drug that is available in the form of suppositories or ointments.
+It contains three active components: heparin, prednisolone and lauromacrogol, which provides a complex effect and helps relieve the symptoms of hemorrhoids.
 The action of heparin is aimed at preventing the formation of blood clots, as well as eliminating inflammation and swelling.
 Prednisolone is a glucocorticoid hormone that relieves itching, swelling, and inflammation.
 Lauromacrogol is a sclerosing component.
-It causes adhesion of the walls of the node, anesthetizes.
+It causes the walls of the node to stick together and relieves pain.

 Heparin ointment

-It has a similar effect - reduces the risk of blood clots.
+It has a similar effect - it reduces the risk of blood clots.
 But it is not recommended to use it for a long time.
-And on the first day of admission, there may be an increase in bleeding due to the specific action of the drug.
+And on the first day of use, increased bleeding may be observed due to the specific effect of the drug.

-They have a complex composition, are allowed for use after childbirth (only after consulting a doctor) and allow you to treat hemorrhoids at home.
-They are used for hemorrhoids of 1-2 degrees, anal fissures and anal itching.
-The composition includes the non-steroidal anti-inflammatory drug bufexamak.
-It eliminates pain, reduces inflammation, swelling.
-Bismuth subgalactic and titanium dioxide have astringent properties, accelerate wound healing, and reduce the likelihood of bleeding.
-The last component - lidocaine - is a local anesthetic, it is used with caution during lactation.
+They have a complex composition, are approved for use after childbirth (only after consultation with a doctor) and allow you to treat hemorrhoids at home.
+They are used for grade 1-2 hemorrhoids, anal fissures and anal itching.
+The composition includes the non-steroidal anti-inflammatory drug bufexamac.
+It eliminates pain, reduces inflammatory manifestations and swelling.
+Bismuth subgalactate and titanium dioxide have astringent properties, accelerate wound healing, and reduce the likelihood of bleeding.
+The last component, lidocaine, is a local anesthetic and should be used with caution during lactation.

-In the treatment of hemorrhoids during lactation, it is rarely used because of the possible penetration into breast milk of its components - the antibiotic chloramphenicol, which is contraindicated in childhood due to toxicity.
+When treating hemorrhoids during lactation, it is rarely used due to the possible penetration of its components into breast milk - the antibiotic chloramphenicol, which is contraindicated in childhood due to toxicity.

-Contains the active ingredient dexpanthenol.
-In the body, it is converted to pantothenic acid, which acts as a vitamin.
+Contains the active component dexpanthenol.
+In the body it is converted into pantothenic acid, which acts as a vitamin.
 It is involved in the regeneration of epithelial cells, therefore it is used for any damage.
-Including anal fissures or at the stage of healing of hemorrhoids.
-For pregnant and lactating women, this drug is completely safe and does not require stopping breastfeeding.
+Including anal fissures or during the healing stage of hemorrhoids.
+This drug is completely safe for pregnant and lactating women and does not require stopping breastfeeding.

-For treatment, the protocols indicate such groups of drugs as phlebotonics (Phlebodia, Detrolex), angioprotectors (Troxyvenol), drugs for sclerotherapy (Sclerovar).
-But all of them are able to penetrate into breast milk and are contraindicated for nursing mothers.
+For treatment, the protocols indicate such groups of drugs as phlebotonics (Phlebodia, Detrolex), angioprotectors (Troxyvenol), drugs for sclerotherapy (Sklerovar).
+But all of them can pass into breast milk and are contraindicated for nursing mothers.

-It depends on the individual characteristics, the correctly chosen method of treatment and following the recommendations of the doctor.
+This depends on individual characteristics, the correct treatment method chosen and adherence to the doctor’s recommendations.
 But on average it takes 10-14 days.
-If conservative therapy has not shown its effectiveness, with hemorrhoids of 2-3 degrees, minimally invasive operations are performed:
+If conservative therapy has not shown its effectiveness, minimally invasive operations are performed for grade 2-3 hemorrhoids:

 • sclerotherapy;